jpace/fdprocessor/README.md

 Note that `super` must be called by process_directory if you want the subnodes to be processed.

-Conversely, if you want to filter, for example to skip the `.git` directory:
+Conversely, omit the call to `super` if you want to filter, for example to skip the `.git` directory:

 ```
   def process_directory dir